• Skip to primary navigation

 Instructions

-• Roll out the pastry onto a floured work top and use an 4" cutter to cut out 12 circles, you may need to re-roll the pastry to get all 12
+• Use an 4 inch (10cm) round cutter to cut out 12 circles of pastry, you may need to re-roll the pastry to get all 12

 • Place the pastry rounds into the tin, use your fingers to gently shape the pastry to the holes in the tin, smoothing the sides down.
 Put into the fridge while you make the custard